ftpsolutionsinc/ftp/README.md

-# new website for FTP Americas
+# New website for FTP Americas

 Modified by Tomin Mattam.